 A variation of the scam may involve two scammers -- the first scammer calls and poses as a grandchild under arrest.
 The second scammer, posing as some type of law enforcement officer, then gets on the phone with the grandparent and explains what fines need to be paid.
 Alternatively, the scammer may pretend to be a family friend or neighbor.

-A common theme of the scam across the nation is the caller's request for the grandparent to wire money through Western Union or MoneyGram or to provide bank account routing numbers.
+A common theme of all versions of the scam is the caller's request for the parent or grandparent to wire money through Western Union or MoneyGram or to provide bank account routing numbers.
 Wiring money is like sending cash; there are no protections for the sender.
 Typically there is no way you can reverse the transaction, trace the money, or recover payment from the telephone con artists.

 Be suspicious when you receive a telephone call where: